openjck/dotfiles/bin/personal/README.md

 publishing them.

 Rather, these scripts are written for my personal setup, my personal needs, and my personal preferences.
-It's pretty unlikely you'll want to run any of these with them. can from it.
-As another once said, "I hope you find your explorations satisfying."
+It's unlikely you'll want to run any of these scripts as-is, so I didn't bother to make them all self-contained.
+Even still, I'm sharing them here so that you can learn from them if you'd like to.

 For general-purpose scripts that you _may_ be interested in downloading and using, please see the [_general_](../general) directory.